 Graduate School Mentoring Initiative (GSMI)

 The Graduate School Mentoring Initiative is designed to foster heightened interest and confidence in PENNCAP Sophomores and Juniors who are considering the possibility of applying to graduate and law school.
 The initiative utilizes a three-pronged focus to support our students: panel discussions and workshops addressing their most pertinent concerns; personal mentoring from a graduate student in the desired field of the participant; subsidized Kaplan online test-prep courses during the spring semester of Junior year.
-Participants must fulfill certain requirements and the program is facilitated by PENNCAP's Academic Coordinator.
+Participants must fulfill certain requirements and the program is facilitated by Rachel O'Connell, Graduate Assistant for GSMI.

 PENNCAP students are invited to attend a number of cultural activities at no cost.
 Staff coordinate museum visits, dramatic and musical events, cultural dinners, and have taken out-of-town trips to New York City, Baltimore, and Washington D.C.
 Throughout all of the activities, students get a chance to experience the excitement of art and culture and develop friendships with other participants who have similar interests.

-During the Pre-Freshman Program (PFP), students are introduced to their Peer Counselor.
-Peer Counselors are upper-level PENNCAP students who can relate to the issues common among first-year students.
-Peer Counselors keep in touch with their students on a regular basis, providing success strategies and friendships to their students throughout the entire first year.
-Many students consider their Peer Counselor the greatest resource they have in their first year at Penn.
+During the Pre-Freshman Program (PFP), students are introduced to their Peer Mentor.
+Peer Mentors are upper-level PENNCAP students who can relate to the issues common among first-year students.
+Peer Mentors keep in touch with their students on a regular basis, providing success strategies and friendships to their students.
+Many students consider their Peer Mentor the greatest resource their first year at Penn.

 Workshops and Information Sessions

 PENNCAP offers workshops on topics such as financial literacy, exam preparation, study abroad, career development, and graduate school.
 In addition, PENNCAP staff arrange for speakers from departments such as the Office of International Programs, Career Services and Student Financial Services, to name a few.